Please enter your email and receive our ebook on Spirit Code and the very latest from Tom Steward Consulting.

 “Functional medicine is a systems biology-based approach that focuses on identifying and addressing the source cause of disease.
 Each symptom or differential diagnosis may be one of many contributing to an individual’s illness.”

-I want to offer a few comments about supplementing your diet.
-Since I am a mental health therapist, I will highlight the benefits of the following supplements on stress, anxiety, depression, and sleep issues.
-It is best to ingest these minerals in the foods you eat, yet if your diet lacks any of these, you may consider supplementation.
+I would like to offer a few comments about foods and supplements for your diet.
+It is best to ingest these nutrients in the foods you eat, yet if your diet lacks any of these, you may consider supplementation.
+I have provided the following for you to consider as you seek to improve your health and well-being.

-I contend that everyone needs an excellent Omega-3 Fatty Acid to be taken daily.
-Good fat is brain food, and this is a perfect way to get it (EVOO, Extra Virgin Olive Oil, is also a great source of fat).
+• Omega-3 Fatty Acids are good fat, which is brain food (EVOO, Extra Virgin Olive Oil, is also a great source of fat).
 Brain food from good fat helps with every psychiatric condition, including depression, anxiety, sleep, ADHD, and dementia.
 Omega-3’s reduce inflammation and play a central role in overall health and wellness, including heart health.
 Make sure you buy fish oil that is “EPA” and “DHA” on the label and avoid processed fish oil that contains ethyl esters.
+Foods high in Omega-3 fatty acids: Mackerel, Salmon, Cod Liver Oil, Herring, Oysters, Sardines, Anchovies, Caviar, Flaxseed, Chia Seeds, Walnuts, and Soybeans.

-• Probiotics daily are also essential.
-Probiotics are microorganisms, living bacteria, that are great for digestive health.
+• Probiotics are microorganisms, living bacteria, that are great for digestive health.
 The microbiome in the gut needs probiotics to sustain optimum functioning.
 Your gut is full of bacteria, so consuming good bacteria is essential, yet not all bacteria are good.
-Harmful bacteria feed on sugar and refined carbohydrates.
-As a result, it increases food cravings, weakens gut lining, and increases the risk of diabetes.
+Harmful bacteria feed on sugar and refined carbohydrates (so it is best to limit those in your diet).
+As a result, sugar and carbs increases food cravings, weakens the gut lining, and increases the risk of diabetes.
 Good bacteria from probiotics strengthen the gut lining, protects the bloodstream from inflammation, and reduces the risk of severe health problems.
+Probiotic foods include: Yogurt, Kefir, Sauerkraut, Tempeh, Kimchi, Miso, Kombucha, Pickles, Buttermilk, Natto, and Cheese.

-• B-Vitamins are vital to a healthy nervous system and immune system functioning, so a daily regimen of B-Complex vitamins is important.
+• B-Vitamins are vital to a healthy nervous system and promote immune system functioning, so a daily regimen of B-Complex vitamins is important.
 B vitamins are essential for energy production, metabolism, preventing fatigue, and supporting brain function.
 Folate (B9) plays a significant role in DNA production and preventing cancer.
 B12 can be very beneficial for depression.
-Avoid folic acid and as for folate, methyl folate is the most bioavailable.
+Avoid folic acid for the folate, yet know that methylfolate is the most bioavailable.
+Foods with B-Vitamins are as follows: Salmon, Trout, Oysters, Clams, Mussels, Liver (and other organ meats), Beef, Poultry, Pork, Legumes, Seeds, Eggs, Dairy Products, and Leafy Greens.

-• Vitamin D— This vitamin is a steroid hormone produced in the skin as it absorbs light.
+• Vitamin D is a steroid hormone produced in the skin as it absorbs light.
 Unfortunately, nearly half of all Americans do not get enough Vitamin D. This vitamin is essential for gut health and can reduce chronic inflammation.
 Low levels of vitamin D can increase the risk of cancer and depression.
 D3 is the best form to take.
+Foods high in vitamin-D include: Fatty Fish like Salmon, Herring, Sardines, Cod Liver Oil, Canned Tuna, Egg Yolks, Mushrooms, Cow’s Milk, Soy Milk, and Oatmeal.

-• Vitamin C— This is a master antioxidant that prevents cell damage.
+• Vitamin C is a master antioxidant that prevents cell damage.
 It also lowers cholesterol and reduces blood pressure.
 It’s great for the immune system and supports healthy aging, including improving brain functioning.
-Oranges, limes, lemons, carrots, and apples are good sources of Vitamin C.
+Oranges, Limes, Lemons, Carrots, and Apples are good sources of Vitamin C, as are Kakadu Plums, Acerola Cherries, Rose Hips, Chili Peppers, Sweet Yellow Peppers, Guava, Black Currents, Cantaloupe, Parsley, Mustard Spinach, Kale, Kiwis, Broccoli, Brussel Sprouts, Lychees, Persimmons, Papayas, Strawberries, and Bananas.

-• Zinc— Zinc is good for the immune system, including fending off colds, and helps with digestion.
+• Zinc is good for the immune system, as it fends off colds and helps with digestion.
 It has therapeutic benefits for cancer and heart disease.
 Zinc is anti-inflammatory and is beneficial for those with autoimmune disorders.
 It can slow the aging process and support hormone production, and help with diabetes and infertility.
 Zinc sulfate, gluconate, and acetate are all equally effective.
+Foods high in Zinc are: Red Meat (beef, lamb, and pork), Shellfish, Legumes, Seeds (hemp, pumpkin, squash, and sesame), Nuts (pine, cashews, and almonds), Peanuts, Dairy, Eggs, Whole Grains, Sweet Potatoes, and Dark Chocolate.

 • Psyllium— This certified organic white husk fiber is an excellent source of dietary fiber.
 It helps maintain healthy elimination and regularity, promotes appetite control, and supports the entire gastrointestinal system.
 Psyllium is good for the heart as well as the gut.